Apprenticeship, Journeyman, and Master Plumbers: Understanding the Difference

-You’ll become a journeyman plumber after you’ve completed the requirements for your apprenticeship and complete the licensure exam in your state.
+Journeyman plumbers are the level between apprentice and master plumbers.
+You’ll become a journeyman plumber after you’ve completed the requirements for your apprenticeship and passed the licensure exam in your state.
 At this point, you’re able to go out on service calls without supervision.

-After you’ve worked for five consistent years as a journeyman, you’re eligible to become a master plumber.
-Additional training and education, along with another exam, is necessary to achieve this licensure.
+After you have about five years of experience as a journeyman, you’re eligible to become a master plumber.
+Additional training and education, along with another exam, are necessary to achieve the master plumber license.

-As a master plumber, you will be serving in more leadership capacities, often supervising journeyman plumbers and apprentices.
-Master plumbers are also responsible for creating plumbing schematics, plan water systems and work with officials from the code and permit offices.
+As a master plumber, you will serve in more leadership roles, often supervising journeyman plumbers and apprentices.
+Master plumbers are also responsible for creating plumbing schematics, planning water systems, and working with officials from the code and permit offices.

 Apprenticeship